gmail unsubscribeemail managementproductivity

 • Email includes real company information (physical address, phone number)

-• Unsubscribe link matches company's legitimate domain
+• Unsubscribe link matches the company's legitimate domain

 • Professional design, proper spelling and grammar